 “Our vision is to eventually make Claire proactive so that she can inform a CEO, for instance, that she’s noticed the company is spending more on international long distance flights and offer suggestions like adjusting the policy to only allow business class flights that are less than eight hours,” Schneiderhan says.
 The company also plans to integrate Claire with databases in other departments, like HR, to provide more detailed information.

-Despite these advances in software, Schneiderhan admits there’s still a need for human agents to provide backup.
+Despite these advances in software, Schneiderhan admits there’s still a need for human associates to provide backup.
 “It’s unrealistic to expect artificial intelligence to reliably automate 100 percent of the transactions,” she says.
 “There will always be cases where humans may be needed to handle complicated use cases or an unusual trip request.”

 Schneiderhan predicts more companies will introduce a type of workflow where specialists are trained to monitor bots that handle routine requests and are prepared to jump into the conversation if the bot gets stuck.
 And data from the Bureau of Labor Statistics shows an upward trend in human travel professionals.
-In 2016, 68,680 travel agents were employed, up from 64,680 in 2012.
+In 2016, 68,680 travel associates were employed, up from 64,680 in 2012.
 There’s still an obvious need for human support, even if day-to-day activities are different than in the past.

 So it’s not a question of if, but how quickly will artificial intelligence and automation transform industries and workers’ jobs.
 If businesses are serious about meeting their customers’ needs, they also need to be serious about maintaining a culture where humans work in harmony with automated systems.
 Creating a balanced culture of automation and human capabilities will best serve consumers and provide a great place for employees to work.